 Do any fees apply to refinance the student loan?

 NorthCountry’s routing number is 211691004.
 It can also be found at the bottom of your NorthCountry checks, if you have a NorthCountry checking account.

 What is my maturity date?

-You will receive a notice via physical mail or e-statement prior to the maturity of your share certificate of deposit.
-You have 10 days after the maturity date to contact us and choose to roll it over into a different term share certificate of deposit or withdraw the funds.
-If you do nothing, they will automatically roll over into the same term and type of share certificate of deposit it was previously set as.
+You will receive a notice via physical mail or e-statement prior to the maturity of your share certificate.
+You have 10 days after the maturity date to contact us and choose to roll it over into a different term share certificate or withdraw the funds.
+If you do nothing, they will automatically roll over into the same term and type of share certificate it was previously set as.

 What is the minimum balance?

-A minimum balance of $500 is required for all share certificates of deposit, including IRAs.
-Youth share certificates of deposit have a $100 minimum balance.
+A minimum balance of $500 is required for all share certificates, including IRAs.
+Youth share certificates have a $100 minimum balance.

 How do I set up an Individual Retirement Account (IRA)?

 You may set up your Share Certificate as an IRA, if you wish.
 Traditional, Roth, and Education IRAs are available.